kodedge-swapneel/spring-monitoring-kube/README.md

           - Hence command will be ` helm install prometheus prometheus-community/kube-prometheus-stack`
   3. For more information related to command and repository of kube-prometheus-stack, [Click here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
   4. Once helm chart is installed, verify it with commands like
-        - `helm ls` to check helm chart installed
+        - `helm ls` to check helm chart installed.
         - `kubectl get all` to see all deployed resources in Kubernetes.
 Please wait until all resources UP in kubernetes.
   5. #### Now to access the prometheus:
       - Run `kubectl get services`